-It is thus recommended that patients with autoimmune endocrine disorders (including patients with autoimmune thyroiditis, type I diabetes, Addison's disease) and patients with idiopathic hypoand hyperparathyroidism be routinely investigated for gluten sensitivity, with or without enteropathy.
-If simultaneously antibodies against glutamic acid decarboxylase, transglutaminase, thyroglobulin, thyroid peroxidase, heat shock protein and gliadin, gliadin peptide and gluteomorphins are detected, then the patient should be monitored closely after the institution of a gluten-free diet.
+It is thus recommended that patients with autoimmune endocrine disorders (including patients with autoimmune thyroiditis, type I diabetes, Addison's disease) and patients with idiopathic hypo- and hyperparathyroidism be routinely investigated for gluten sensitivity, with or without enteropathy.
+If simultaneously antibodies against glutamic acid decarboxylase, transglutaminase, thyroglobulin, thyroid peroxidase, heat shock protein and gliadin, gliadin peptide and gluteomorphins are detected, then the patient should be monitored closely after the instution of a gluten-free diet.
+All these antibodies could be measured by a highly specialized laboratory under neuroimunology of gluten sensitivity and celiac disease.